 For passionate Barolo fans, it may seem a travesty to transform this potent Piemonte wine into an herbal apéritif, but since its invention in Serralunga d’Alba in the 1870s this concoction has evolved from a medicine to a favourite aperitivo.
 Made with quinine and a long list of secret herbs and spices, then sweetened, it’s also fantastic paired with dark chocolate.

 With about half the annual production of its big brother Barolo, Barbaresco is grown in only the best expositions in the towns of Treiso, San Rocco Seno d’Elvio, Neive and Barbaresco.
 The resulting wine is often a masterpiece of finesse and refinement, more “feminine” yet still muscular enough to accompany meat dishes.
 Barbarescos must be aged at least two years (in a large wooden cask, oak barrel or bottle) and Barbaresco riservas aged four years before release.

-Deep ruby-red, barbera d’Alba and barbera d’Asti DOC wines must be aged for at least one year, helping to attenuate its strong tannins.
-Its full nose often recalls red fruits or berries and spices, and its flavour is dry and austere with a strong acidity.
+Deep ruby-red, Barbera d’Alba and Barbera d’Asti DOC wines must be aged for at least one year, helping to attenuate its strong tannins.
+Its full nose often recalls red fruits or berries and spices, and its flavour is dry and austere with strong acidity.
 Its cranberry-like fruity flavour and balanced tannins make it a great match for richer regional dishes.